Kill the Boy: At the Wall

 Jon seeks Aemon's advice, who counsels him to trust his instincts and "kill the boy" inside him and “become the man.”
 Jon frees Tormund and offers to allow the Wildlings to settle south of the Wall in return for an alliance with the Night's Watch when the White Walkers arrive.
-Tormund tells Jon that most of the wildlings have fled to the town of Hardhome and that Jon must accompany him to speak with them himself.
+Tormund tells Jon most of the wildlings have fled to the town of Hardhome and Jon must accompany him to speak with them himself.
 Jon's plan is unpopular with the rest of the Night's Watch, but Jon persists.

 Stannis questions Sam about dragonglass, which can kill a White Walker and tells him that Dragonstone has large supplies of dragonglass.
 The Baratheon army begins its march on Winterfell; Stannis insists on bringing Selyse and Shireen.

 In the North

-Brienne and Podrick arrive at an inn close to Winterfell and arrange for a man still loyal to the Starks to deliver a message to Sansa that if she is ever in trouble, she should light a candle in Winterfell’s Broken Tower.
+Brienne and Podrick arrive at an inn close to Winterfell and arrange for a man still loyal to the Starks to deliver a message to Sansa if she is ever in trouble, she should light a candle in Winterfell’s Broken Tower.

 At Winterfell, Myranda shows Reek to Sansa.
-At dinner, Ramsay forces Reek to apologize to Sansa for murdering Bran and Rickon, despite being aware that Theon didn't kill them.
-Irritated by Ramsay's petty cruelty, Roose tells him that he and Walda are expecting a boy, much to Ramsay's chagrin.
+At dinner, Ramsay forces Reek to apologize to Sansa for murdering Bran and Rickon, despite being aware Theon didn't kill them.
+Irritated by Ramsay's petty cruelty, Roose tells him he and Walda are expecting a boy, much to Ramsay's chagrin.
 However, Roose later reassures Ramsay of his position and requests his help in defeating Stannis.

 In Meereen

 Grey Worm survives his clash with the Sons of the Harpy, but Barristan succumbs to his wounds.
 Daenerys orders Hizdahr and other leaders of the great families of Meereen to be brought before her, and orders her dragons to burn one of them as an intimidation tactic while imprisoning the others.
-She later visits Hizdahr in his cell and informs him that not only will she reopen the fighting pits, she will make peace with the people of Meereen by marrying him.
+She later visits Hizdahr in his cell and informs him not only will she reopen the fighting pits, she will make peace with the people of Meereen by marrying him.
 Meanwhile, Missandei visits Grey Worm as he recuperates.
 Grey Worm admits his fear of never seeing Missandei again and the two kiss.

 In Valyria

-Tyrion deduces that Jorah is taking a shortcut through Valyria.
+Tyrion deduces Jorah is taking a shortcut through Valyria.
 After being distracted by Drogon flying overhead, they are attacked by stone men, people turned feral by the leprosy-like disease greyscale.
 Jorah saves Tyrion, but later finds a greyscale lesion on his wrist.